Coral nursery project | Artificial reef site | Meet the team

 At this crucial point, the funding to create a second reef site is exactly what is needed to reduce pressure on the Mnemba House Reef and encourage the new coral growth.

-In the expansion phase of this coral reef restoration project, an artificial reef structure has been established at a suitable site, identified in collaboration with island communities.
+In the expansion phase of this coral reef restoration project, an artificial reef structure was established at a suitable site, identified in collaboration with island communities.

-Six constructs – 3 starfish, and 3 turtle shaped – have been constructed and deployed at the new site, before anchoring these structures with a filling of large quarry stones.
+Six constructs – 3 starfish, and 3 turtle shaped – were constructed and deployed at the new site, before anchoring these structures with a filling of large quarry stones.

 The artificial reef remains within the Mnemba Island Marine Conservation Area (MIMCA), which allows for the local communities to still receive revenue generated from tourists on Day trips that visit the reef.

-This additional reef site will not only reduce the current pressures on the Mnemba House Reef, but also support the growth of 1,580 coral colonies transplanted from the coral nursery onto degraded sections of this house reef.
+The team is currently deploying additional coral frames, covered in coral fragments, expanding this new underwater habitat.
+These endeavours will not only reduce the current pressures on the Mnemba House Reef, but also support the growth of the 7,193 coral colonies transplanted from the coral nursery onto degraded sections of this house reef.

 The way ahead for this project holds the promise of a far-reaching legacy of research, education and new opportunities within the Blue Economy of Zanzibar.

-Their duties include dedicated time tending the Mnemba Island coral nursery, which is core to the Coral Reef Restoration Project, conducting regular beach erosion surveys, and interactive community time, sharing environmental learnings with school learners, young people, boat operators and fishermen.
+Their land duties include conducting regular beach erosion surveys, and interactive community time, sharing environmental learnings with local communities, boat operators and fishermen.

 Young people wanting to be marine rangers must have a love for marine environments, and ideally have some experience interacting with marine life.